skyzh/Meteor/README.md

 ### Passenger Traffic

+You may view passenger inflow and outflow data in each station.

 <img width="1280" alt="Screen Shot 2019-12-21 at 12 00 12 PM" src="https://user-images.githubusercontent.com/4198311/71302744-f4d25a80-23e9-11ea-9a1e-f2c4cde096ff.png">

 ### Route Planning

+Meteor may plan route for you.
 Select "Meteor Adviser" to show ETA and crowded rate.

 <img width="1280" alt="Screen Shot 2019-12-21 at 12 00 45 PM" src="https://user-images.githubusercontent.com/4198311/71302746-f56af100-23e9-11ea-9686-9e47a24d5098.png">

 ### Flow Analysis for Segment Pressure

-You may use the slider on screen or on Touch Bar to navigate time through a day.
+By predicting where a user should be from entry and exit records in dataset, Meteor can visualize segment pressure.
+You may use the slider on screen or the one on Touch Bar to navigate time through a day.

 <img width="1280" alt="Screen Shot 2019-12-21 at 12 01 00 PM" src="https://user-images.githubusercontent.com/4198311/71302747-f56af100-23e9-11ea-9a3e-97369d8f2c70.png">

+## Task Scheduling System

+All computational works are organized in tasks.
+You may implement your own analysis task by inheriting `Task` class.
+There's a task scheduler handling tasks dependencies and running them in the background.

 ## Learn More